kunle009/FoundationDesign/README.md

 ## Functionality and usage

-For now this package is limited to only concentric and eccentric pad foundation.
+For now this package is limited to only concentric and eccentric pad foundation and combined footing foundation types.
 A typical use case of the pad foundation class contained in the ```FoundationDesign``` module includes

 - Create a `PadFoundation` object to help analyse